devfake/flox/README.md

 * Multi User
 * Swap own TMDb service with an package
-* Upcoming and trending for tv
+* Upcoming and trending for tv shows
 * Laravel installer?